KOLAJ FEST NEW ORLEANS

 Kolaj Fest New Orleans plays a key role in the work of Kolaj Magazine and Kolaj Institute, as it is a way for us to become familiar with a professional’s work.
 Presenters may be invited to participate in future projects.

-Responding to the Call is how you tell us that you would like to take on a presenting role at Kolaj Fest New Orleans 2020.
+Responding to the Call is how you tell us that you would like to take on a presenting role at Kolaj Fest New Orleans 2023.
+(Organizers will issue separate calls for those interested in the Collage Art & Book Market, the Collage as Street Art Residency, the Collage in Motion screening, or other projects.)

-The program at Kolaj Fest New Orleans 2020 will be a unique experience.
-Our aim is to breakdown hierarchy and foster dialogue among art professionals working in a variety of capacities.
+The program at Kolaj Fest New Orleans 2023 will be a unique experience.
+In building a program, our aim is to break down hierarchy and foster dialogue among art professionals working in a variety of capacities.
 To that end, the editorial staff of the magazine works with presenters to craft a program.

 A presenting role can mean many different things: Presenting Your Topic or Art Practice on a Panel, Leading a Discussion on a Topic Important to Collage, Hosting a session in the Collage Making Space, Leading a Collage-focused Workshop, Exhibiting, Conducting a Special Project during the event.